 Video for Social Media

 Video on social media is booming.
-With the advent of live broadcasting on Facebook and Instagram, many brands are scrambling to figure out best practices for live video.
-Others simply have a vault of video content waiting to be deployed on social media, but aren’t sure where to start.
+Do you have a vault of video content waiting to be deployed on social media, but aren’t sure where to start?
+Are you experimenting with live broadcasting on Facebook and Instagram, but scrambling to figure out best practices for live video?
 Join us for our new three-day, certificate-earning workshop, Video for Social Media, where you’ll learn to maximize your reach through video storytelling and develop your brand narrative across multiple social media platforms.

 A three-day workshop with hands-on training in video for social media.